 7. Get a Healthy Sleeping Schedule

-Getting enough sleep is another easy way to boost testosterone levels.
+Getting enough sleep is another easy way to boost testosterone levels and control your pheromones.
 In fact, a man’s testosterone level is proven to be directly related to the amount of sleep they get.

 According to a study from the Journal of the American Medical Association, testosterone levels can drop 15% less in just a week of sleeping less than 5 hours.
 Even worse, they experience mood swings, lower sexual activity, and fatigue.